Skip to content

 (R and L)

-28kgLifting equipment from the floor or stowage with one hand.
-For example, moving the 13.5m ladder from the appliance to where it is going to be used.
+28kgSometimes equipment must be carried using one hand for example moving the 13.5m ladder from the appliance to where it is going to be used as part of a crew.

-These videos demonstrate what is involved in each of the tests.
+These videos demonstrate what is involved in each of the exercises.
 You will be given a full briefing and demonstration on the day.

 Whilst developing all round fitness should be your goal to help you meet the standard for the recruitment tests, should you wish to use it here is a specific programme to help you improve strength.